Camera Gear for Filming in Remote Locations

 - A Waterproof Bag: I preferred the Watershed Ocoee bags.

 I hope this helps as you plan a filmmaking expedition.
+Here is a second, “what’s in your bag” video showing our 2016 field setup.
 Leave us a comment if we left anything vital out!